Digital IDs from Yoti, Post Office and Lloyds Bank are accredited by PASS for proof of age

 London, UK – 25th June – The three Digital ID Connect apps – Yoti ID, Post Office EasyID and Lloyds Bank Smart ID – are now accredited by the UK’s national Proof of Age Standards Scheme (PASS).
 This gives UK businesses selling age-restricted goods and services more trust in Digital IDs, having confidence they are genuine and that customers have been verified to a high standard.
 Each of the Digital ID apps includes the approved PASS hologram.

-Yoti ID, Post Office EasyID and Lloyds Bank Smart ID are now recognised by the UK government for both proof of identity and proof of age.
-In the UK, the three Digital IDs can be used for:
+In the UK, Yoti ID, Post Office EasyID and Lloyds Bank Smart ID can be used for:

 • Buying all age-restricted goods including energy drinks, vapes, tobacco, lottery tickets, games, fireworks, medicine and alcohol online (but not in licensed premises)